open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 ## No proper relationship between spans

-On .NET Framework, strong name signing can force multiple versions of the same assembly being loaded on the same process.
+On .NET Framework, strong name signing can force the loading of multiple versions of the same assembly on the same process.
 This causes a separate hierarchy of Activity objects.
-If you are referencing packages in your application that use a version of the `System.Diagnostics.DiagnosticSource` different than the `OpenTelemetry.Api` version used by the OpenTelemetry .NET Auto-Instrumentation reference the `System.Diagnostics.DiagnosticSource` package in the correct version in your application.
+If you are referencing packages in your application that use a version of the `System.Diagnostics.DiagnosticSource` different than the `OpenTelemetry.Api` version used by the OpenTelemetry .NET Auto-Instrumentation, reference the correct version of the `System.Diagnostics.DiagnosticSource` package in your application.
 This causes automatic binding redirection to solve the issue.

 If automatic binding redirection is [disabled](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/how-to-enable-and-disable-automatic-binding-redirection)